blackblood07/Tumor-segmentation/README.md

 ### Future Work
 -What would be the next thing that you would try.

+ -- I am trying to improve the result by training minimun of 500 images and maximun of 1000 images.

+ -- The current machine learning framework being utilized is "pytorch," however, due to memory errors arising from this platform, I am attempting to modify and explore potential solutions to resolve the issue, and also experimenting with "tensorflow" to determine if it can address the problem at hand.

+ -- My next implementation step will involve increasing the number of epochs to 500 and generating a Loss vs Epoch curve, which will enable me to draw better conclusions based on the graph and assess the effectiveness of the training process.

 -What are some other studies that can be done starting from here.

 ### How to reproduce results